Apple + Intego + Recommended + Software & Apps

 - Firmware updates

 Making sure your Classic Mac has the latest firmware is a good start.
-Apple no longer makes these available for download but they are still out there on various other websites.
-Here's a short list (note these links are often direct downloads from 3rd party sources):
+(If you’re running Mac OS 9 in a virtual machine, for example in UTM, firmware updates aren’t necessary.
+This is only applicable to physical classic Mac hardware.)
+Apple no longer makes firmware updates for classic Macs available for download, but they are still out there on various other websites.
+Here’s a short list (note these links are mostly direct downloads from 3rd party sources):

 Power Mac G4 (Mirrored Drive Doors) – Firmware Update 4.4.8